nextflow-io/training/docs/hello_nextflow/seqera/01_run_with_cli.md

 You will see and be able to monitor your **Nextflow jobs** in Seqera Platform.

 ### 1.3.
-Set up Seqera Platform logging by default
+Set up Seqera Platform in Nextflow configuration

+Doing that token setup regularly can get bit tedious, but the same setup can be applied in configuration applied to Nexflow configuration so that it does not need to be set each time.
+This can be the `nextflow.config` file of a specific project, or the global file located at `$HOME/.nextflow/config`, which will apply to all your runs.

-To set up Seqera Platform logging by default, we first want to store our token more securely as a [Nextflow secret](https://www.nextflow.io/docs/latest/secrets.html).
+Before we set the configuration, we need to permanently store the token in Nextflow using a [Nextflow secret](https://www.nextflow.io/docs/latest/secrets.html):

 ```bash
 nextflow secrets set tower_access_token "eyxxxxxxxxxxxxxxxQ1ZTE="
 ```

-You can set up Seqera Platform logging by default by adding the following line to your `nextflow.config` file.
+The following block of configuration will enable Seqera Platform logging by default:

 ```groovy title="nextflow.config"
 tower {